gjbex/training-material/docs/LinuxTools/Bash/vi_keybindings.md

   * `alt-b` to move back a word,
   * `alt-f` to move forward a word, and so on.

+A nice [cheat sheet](https://github.com/fliptheweb/bash-shortcuts-cheat-sheet) for the default keybindings can be helpful.

 However, this default behavior can be changed to vi keybindings, including a command and an insert mode.
 To get this to work, you need a file named `.inputrc` in your home directory with the following contents.